Utrechtse sneltram: Sneltram timeline

 Between 26 February and 8 July 2022, buses replaced trams to Nieuwegein and IJsselstein in order to relocate the Stadscentrum tram stop and realign the tracks.
 Upon reopening, the stop was renamed from Stadscentrum to Nieuwegein City.

 Between March and April 2022, the level crossing at Symfonielaan near the Zuilenstein tram stop was closed in order to widen the bicycle paths crossing the tracks and to add crossing gates for extra protection.
 The crossing has the bicycle paths on both sides of the road; previously, the crossing was protected only by traffic lights.
 A fatal collision in 2020 between a tram and a scooter at the crossing was the reason for this improvement.

 Starting 2 July 2022, passengers could ride trams between the Jaarbeursplein and Centrumzijde stops at Utrecht Centraal station thus eliminating a 500-metre walk for passengers transferring between the SUNIJ and Uithof lines.
 SUNIJ lines 60 and 61 became tram routes 20 and 21 respectively which continued onto P+R Science Park on weekdays.

 By mid-November 2022, wheel-sound dampers had been installed on all trams to reduce squealing on curves.
 Twenty greasing installations were installed in IJsselstein, in Nieuwegein and at several places in the city of Utrecht.
-In 2023, the rails are to be ground so that tram wheels will optimally contact the rails.
+From 2023, the rails would also be ground so that tram wheels would optimally contact the rails.
 These efforts are to reduce noise and noise complaints.

+In June 2024, the province of Utrecht announced that the concession to run trams and buses within the city of Utrecht and its immediate suburbs would be awarded to Transdev Nederland Mobility Services N.V., replacing Qbuzz beginning in December 2025.
+The Transdev concession would expire in 2035.
+Transdev would continue to operate under the U-OV brand name.